jdevfullstack-tutorials/single-display-arduino-project/README.md

 Using the TinkerCAD,
 here are the steps to create the project:

-1. Follow the proper wiring:
-Also make sure that you change the
+1. Make sure that you change the
 7-Segment Display common terminal to
 `cathode`.

 ![setup](https://github.com/xdvrx1/single-display-arduino-project/blob/main/res/src6.png?raw=true)

-wiring:
+2. Follow the proper wiring:

 |Arduino Pin|Segment Pin|
 |:---:|:---:|
 |13|G|